Explain why Mount Fuji is considered sacred in Japan?

 In detail, for those interested!

-Mount Fuji in Japanese culture
+Mount Fuji in Japanese myths and legends

 Did you know?